rogerb5/rogerb5/README.md

 ### Hi there 👋

-I am studying computer science at Eastern Washington University in my Senior Year!
+I am computer science student that specializes in website development.
-My main focus is front-end development and anything JavaScript.
-For example building traditonal/experimental websites and programs.

-In the future I would like to learn webgl in order to delve into 3d programming in the browser.
+                My interest lie in experimental web design, applying math to data, and creating art with algorithms.

 <!--